 With nine total force brigades geographically located throughout the world to support combatant commanders, SDDC is globally postured to deliver readiness to the joint warfighter.

-SDDC's active-duty force is manned, equipped and trained, and geographically positioned to ensure warfighting readiness.
-They provide surface mobility options to ensure strategic readiness, instill confidence
+SDDC's active-duty force is manned, equipped and trained and geographically positioned to ensure warfighting readiness.
+They provide surface mobility options to ensure strategic readiness, instill confidence in our allies and mission partners, deter the enemy and support warfighting requirements to the point of

 ABOVE: An M1A2 Abrams tank belonging to 3rd Armored Brigade Combat Team, 1st Cavalry Division, rolls down the ramp of ARC Integrity at the port Antwerp-Bruges, Belgium.
 4,200 U.S. Soldiers from 3rd ABCT and 2,700 pieces of equipment will arrive for the rotational deployment and will be transported to their destination by rail, commercial line-haul and barge.
-(U.S. Army photo by Natalie
+(U.S. Army photo by Natalie Weaver)